-When we moved to Canada we had already spent a lot of time here and were aware of the cultural differences between the UK & our new home.
-What came as a big surprise to many of our new Canadian friends was how different ‘English – English’ and ‘Canadian – English’ can be.
+When we moved to Canada, we had already spent a lot of time here and were aware of the cultural differences between the UK & our new home.
+What came as a big surprise to many of our new Canadian friends was how different ‘English – English’ and ‘Canadian – English’ could be.

 So to help our Canadian friends understand our occasional use of ‘English – English’ in both speech and the written word, and to assist those new to Canada and confused about the meaning and spelling of some words, I have compiled this short list to help you out.
 You are very welcome!

 After fourteen years, this still confuses me no end.
 Canadians keep the ‘u’ in certain words (colour, neighbour, valour, etc.) like the British, but some people also use the ‘z’ instead of the ‘s’ in other words such as ‘specialized’, ‘realized’ etc. To add to the confusion the double L is preferred in words like travelled, as apposed to the Americans who just use the one.

 As someone who still cannot spell well at the age of 44 (not 45 for another 4 weeks), I choose to set all of my programmes & apps to ‘Canadian English’ and let them sort it out for me.

 In Britain, public schools are the private schools you pay for and the free education system supplied by the government have ‘State’ schools.
 Canadians, very sensibly refer to state schools as public schools and private schools as private!

 In Canada, high school graduates go to either college or University but at no point in their education are they a freshman, sophomore, junior or senior – that’s just the Americans.

 Also, although in Britain I loved Maths, here I love Math – which I much prefer.